elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 ##### Pre-cell/gene assignation

 - **Low-Quality Cell Detection**: Explore methods for identifying and removing low-quality cells or outliers from the dataset.
-- **Normalization and Transformation**: Determine how to effectively normalize and transform the data to account for technical variability.
+- **Normalisation and Transformation**: Determine how to effectively normalise and transform the data to account for technical variability.

 ##### Post-cell/gene assignation